-"Everyday Psychology" Essay (120 points):
+"Everyday Psychology" Essay:

 A large component if this course is understanding how psychology fits in with our everyday world and how it has contributed to our daily experience.
 In this essay, you will choose one topic that we have covered (or will cover) that particularly interests you.
 The content of the essay will reflect how this topic influences the world we live in and how we interact with it.
-You could include, for example, how our knowledge of this topic has influenced our understanding and the things we believe or how we are able help improve the quality of life of others (please try to include examples outside of clinical application).
+You could include, for example, how our knowledge of this topic has influenced our understanding and the things we believe, or, how we are able help improve the quality of life of others (please try to include examples outside a clinical application).
 You could also include how our knowledge has developed in this area and how this has benefited society.
 This essay will demonstrate your ability to integrate psychological applications in the context of our everyday world.
-A rubric will be provided on LearningSuite.